Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes: Experiments

 \subsection{Comparisons in Various Federated Scenarios}

 We further evaluate the two strongest baselines and our approaches under different FL settings.
-Figure \ref{pic-FL-scenrios-number-of-client} presents that, although not always monotonically, these approaches gain better accuracy as $N$ increases due to the models being fine-tuned on a larger volume of training data, confirming the importance of federated tuning since it can leverage a broader range of data sources.
-Figure \ref{pic-FL-scenrios-active-ratio} presents that with more clients participating in FL in each round, the accuracy of these approaches becomes higher and more stable.
-Besides, our approaches still outperform the baselines in various FL scenarios, further demonstrating their superiority.
+Figure \ref{pic-FL-scenrios-number-of-client} shows that benefiting from more valuable data, both our approaches and the baselines gain better accuracy as $N$ increases, although not always monotonically.
+It further confirms the importance of federated tuning since it can leverage a broader range of data sources.
+Figure \ref{pic-FL-scenrios-active-ratio} presents that the accuracy of these approaches increases and stabilizes as more clients participate in each round of FL.
+Furthermore, our approaches consistently outperform the baselines in various FL scenarios, further demonstrating their superiority.